 Bring fallback activities

-Bring along some of your child's favorite things – a book, or a game – to provide her with a sense of familiarity and allow her to retreat if things become overly stimulating.
-Agree with the child on a code word to signal that she needs a break.
+Bring along some of your child's favorite things (e.g. books, games, etc.) to provide a sense of familiarity and to allow for retreat if things become overly stimulating.
+Plan ahead with your child and agree on a code word to signal that he/she needs a break.

 Set time limits

-If you're planning to be at a party, gathering, or restaurant, set a reasonable time limit and stick to it.
+If you're planning to be at a party, gathering, or restaurant, set a reasonable time limit with your child and stick to it.

 Establish your priorities

-Don't add to the stress level by expecting your child to look perfect or to behave perfectly.
-For example, don't make an issue of special clothes if your child feels comfortable something less formal.
-Don't set up strict social expectations or behavioral rules in advance, such as "Make sure you shake hands with Uncle . . . ".
+Don't add to the stress level by expecting your child to look perfect or behave perfectly.
+Allow your child to wear clothes he/she is comfortable in, and don't set strict social expectations or behavioral rules in advance.

 Limit the material aspects of the holiday

-Too much food, too many parties, or piles of presents can cause too much excitement and sometimes lead to a big letdown for children.
-Reinforce the meaning of the holiday and how it relates to your family's values.
-Plan a concrete way in which children can volunteer or contribute to gift giving for children who are in need.
+Too much food, too many parties, or too big piles of presents can cause too much excitement and sometimes lead to a big letdown for children.
+Instead of focusing on these things, reinforce the meaning of the holiday and how it relates to your family's values.

 Praise your children, don't bribe them